Li Chunfeng: Background and career

-The Sui dynasty was integral for uniting China, so it was a good time for learning.
-But when Li was sixteen the Sui fell, and the Tang rose.
-Nevertheless, the Tang did not harm the conditions for education.
-Indeed, it rather strengthened it.
-The Imperial Academy's math teaching was formalized.
-He was appointed into the Imperial Astronomy Bureau as an advanced court astronomer and historian, in 627.
+The Sui dynasty played a crucial role in the unification of China, setting the stage for a period of intellectual growth and educational advancement.
+However, at the age of sixteen, Li witnessed the downfall of the Sui dynasty and the rise of the Tang dynasty.
+Despite this political change, the Tang dynasty continued to prioritize and support educational pursuits, contributing to the development of scholarly endeavors.
+As part of the educational reform during the Tang dynasty, the teaching of mathematics at the Imperial Academy underwent a formal restructuring to enhance academic rigor.
+In recognition of his advanced scholarly achievements, Li was appointed to a prestigious position within the Imperial Astronomy Bureau in 627, marking a significant milestone in his career as a court astronomer and historian.
 Once several years had passed, he then was promoted to deputy director of the Imperial Astronomy Bureau in 641, and even director in 648.
 He was given these titles because the Chinese calendar of the era, despite that it had only been used for several years, was already having accuracy problems in predicting eclipses.
 In fact, Li was appointed partially because of his critique of the Wuyin calendar.
 Wang Xiaotong had been chosen to study the problem earlier.
 This was a very important job because of the Chinese belief in the Mandate of Heaven.
 So if one altered the calendar, that person would have some control over the connection between the heavens and the emperor.

 Astronomy and calendar

 In 665, Li introduced a reform calendar.
 It was called the Linde calendar.
-It improved the prediction of planets' positions and included an “intercalary month.”
+It improved the prediction of planets' positions and included an "intercalary month".
 That is similar to the idea of a leap day.
 It would catch up a lunar year to a solar year because twelve lunar months are 1.3906 days short of one solar year.
 It was added every three years.
 The Linde calendar is the most prominent accomplishment of Li.

 Li wrote a document complaining about the use of outdated equipment in the Imperial Astronomy Bureau, so he was commanded to construct a new armillary sphere.
 He completed it in 633.
 His construction had an additional third ring as opposed to the more common design of only two rings.